zeppe-lin/pkgsrcfeeds/README.md

 USAGE
 -----

-Just copy `urls.opml` file to `~/.config/snownews/` directory, or make a symbolic link.
+- Import `urls.opml` file into your RSS/Atom reader.

 - `lint.pl` performs various checks for `urls.opml` file.
   See `lint.pl --help` for more information.